zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

 - This tutorial can be taken as reference to test the OAI 5G core with a COTS UE.
 The configuration files has to be changed according to the gNB and COTS UE information should be present in the mysql database.
 - Generally, in a COTS UE two PDN sessions are created by default so configure the IMS in SMF properly.
 Currently some parameters can not be configured via [docker-compose.yaml](../docker-compose/docker-compose.yaml).
 We recommend you directly configure them in the conf file and mount the file in the docker during run time.
 - Its not necessary to use [core-network.sh](../docker-compose/core-network.sh) bash script, it is possible to directly deploy using `docker-compose` command
+- In case you want to deploy debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)

     ```
     #To start the containers